 - On your Extensions console, select any version of any extension and click Manage, to go to the Extensions Manager.

 - On every page of the Extensions Manager, you see the state of your Extension and next steps to move through the Extension life cycle.

-Below we describe each Extensions manager tab: Status, Version Details, Capabilities, Monetization, Files, Asset Hosting, and Access.
+- Follow the instructions for the Extensions Manager tabs: Status, Version Details, Capabilities, Monetization, Files, Asset Hosting, and Access.

 When you click to submit your Extension for review, you are prompted to enter the following information: